Proyecto-FIS/amg-amr/README.md

 - PORT: port to attach to the server.
 In production environment, this one is provided by Heroku
 - DBSTRING: database connection string.
 Example: mongodb://localhost:27017/coffaine-sales
 - HOSTNAME: only needed in production environment.
 It shouldn't be set in any other one
+- SWAGGER_SCHEMA: http or https.
+It is used for Swagger "Try it" operations